10 Practical Tips to Prevent Shopping Cart Abandonment 2021

 Shopping Cart Abandonment and how to prevent it

-Losing online customers or not getting them to finish that purchase is very frustrating to ecommerce retailers.
+Losing online customers or not getting them to finish that purchase is very frustrating for ecommerce retailers.
 You certainly want to prevent or reduce shopping cart abandonment on your ecommerce site.
 For e-commerce sites, shopping cart abandonment rate is a significant metric to keep track of.

 A study published in December 2020 by Statista demonstrated that 88% of online shopping carts were abandoned in March of that year.
 Another study from Forrester suggests that cart abandonment causes 18$ million loss to brands each year.